First things first — what is

 xeraa?
 If you rotate the letters of my last name

 krenn by 13 places (ROT13), the result is xeraa:

 e → r

 I live to demo interesting technology.
 Having worked as a web, infrastructure, and database engineer for over ten years, I am now the head of Developer Relations (DevRel) at Elastic — the company behind the Elastic Stack consisting of Elasticsearch, Kibana, Beats, and Logstash.
 I am frequently traveling Europe and beyond to speak and discuss search, databases, observability, and security.

 In case you are wondering what a developer advocate is doing, I would describe it like this: Help users be successful with your software by showing them what is possible and solving problems.
 Or read my blog post on the topic of What Do You Do as a Developer Advocate at Elastic?

 See my list of upcoming and past events.

 Are you looking for a speaker?
-Get in touch and I’m more than happy to join!
+Get in touch, and I’m more than happy to join!

 Please note I am only interested in speaking at conferences with an enforced Code of Conduct.
-I prefer to speak at conferences that are actively working towards improving diversity amongst both attendees and speakers.
+I prefer to speak at events that are actively working towards improving diversity amongst both attendees and speakers.

 I am organizing three groups in Vienna: